Racial Equity Training Resources

 Changing how we think and act takes years.
 No single training on its own will be successful in shifting training and culture.
 Consider a long-term plan for change, specifically oriented around systemic disruptions that institutionalize new habits where inequities or biases tend to occur.
-Consider drawing consistently on consultants and/or hiring professionals with specialized expertise.
+Consider drawing consistently on consultants and/or hiring dedicated staff with specialized expertise.

 Racial Equity Trainings and Workshops